top of page

 When You Save A Life, You Save A World.

-One woman's quest to discover the unsung impact of her ancestor, Carl Laemmle, one of Hollywood's founders.
+One woman's quest to discover the unsung impact of her ancestor, Carl Laemmle,

 In this fascinating documentary, filmmaker Deborah Fletcher Blum embarks on a deeply personal journey to uncover the hidden heroism of her great-grandfather's first cousin, Carl Laemmle, a Hollywood trailblazer and one of Universal Studios founding figures.
 A largely unsung hero, Laemmle used his influence to save Jews from Nazi Germany, yet his courageous efforts remain scarcely acknowledged by Hollywood today.